29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A New Headshot

 As remote communication increasingly becomes the norm post-COVID, it’s more important than ever to have a professional headshot — and, unsurprisingly, this is a service that doesn’t come cheap.
-Give your loved one the gift of a polished online presence with a photography service like Shoott, a platform that will pair you with a local photographer for a 30-minute portrait session.
+Give your loved one the gift of a polished online presence with a photoshoot done by a photographer in your local area.

 A Really (Really, Really) Nice Candle